 How to Get Married at Devil’s Lake State Park in Baraboo, Wisconsin

-This might be super obvious to some, but the first thing you’ll need is someone to legally marry you.
-I suggest finding someone first because they may have limited availability.
+Besides choosing to get married, the first thing you’ll need is someone to legally marry you.
+I suggest finding someone asap because they may have limited availability.

 If you’re interested in hiring a civil official to marry you, you can contact the Sauk County Clerk at 608-355-3286 Monday-Friday 8:00am-4:30pm.